 Top 10 Songs to Reminisce About good (or bad) times too!

-Sometimes a song comes along that is upbeat and full of life.
-Musically they are killer diller, dressed to the hilt with riffs and hooks to die for.
 Lyrically they focus on times of the past, reflecting on past glories, happy days and better times.
-They might be of bitter sweet memories.
+They might be of bitter-sweet memories.
 They are often sung from the singer's perspective of looking back, fondly reminiscing.
-Or, it may simply be a song that causes the listener to think about times from the past.
+You, however, are getting old.
+Are you using a good skin care regime?

 These are the Top 10 songs to Reminisce to!